onyiny-ang/4F90-kubernetes/docs/gcloud.md

 # Now for something completely different

-To eploy on Google cloud, ignore all of the resource requesting and kubespray/terraform/ansible instructions.
+To deploy Kubernetes on Google cloud, ignore all of the resource requesting and kubespray/terraform/ansible instructions.
 Public cloud providers make spinning up Kubernetes clusters comparatively simple.
 You can sign up for free and get $300USD free credit to play with.
 [Download the gcloud CLI](https://cloud.google.com/sdk/).
 You can do this on Linux/Mac
 with: